sina-chen/predictors_of_polling_errors/README.md

 - incumbency: dummy variable if incumbent runs for re-election
 - rep_gender: predicted gender of republican candidate
 - dem_gender: predicted gender of democratic candidate

+### Analysis

+Excluded:

+- elections with more than one candidate per party
+- elections with less than 4 polls?
+- special elections?